 The onset of the pandemic in 2020 at a national level took place in mid-March of that year, when the NHIS data collection for the first quarter of 2020 was virtually completed and that of the second quarter was about to begin.
-The NHIS had to make a rapid transition from in-person to telephone interviewing in order to attempt to gather NHIS data for the second quarter of 2020.
+The NHIS had to make a rapid transition from in-person to telephone interviewing, to attempt to gather NHIS data for the second quarter of 2020.
 While NCHS was able to make the transition, assessments made by NCHS at the time indicated a much lower response rate than is typically experienced during Quarter 2 and the quality of Quarter 2 data was of particular concern.
 NCHS thus modified the 2020 NHIS sample design for Quarters 3 and 4.
 A randomly selected subsample of the sampled housing units originally selected for fielding in Quarters 3 and 4 of 2020 was removed from the sample to be fielded.
 This reduced sample for Quarters 3 and 4 was then enhanced by randomly selecting responding households from the 2019 NHIS for interviewing in 2020 as well.
-In consideration of the data quality issues and sample design modifications associated with the 2020 NHIS, the MEPS sample design for FY 2021 was modified, as will be discussed shortly.
+In consideration of the data quality issues and sample design modifications associated with the 2020 NHIS, the MEPS sample design for FY 2021 was modified, as discussed below.

-With respect to the CPS, the quality of CPS data is always of particular importance to MEPS as March CPS-ASEC estimates serve as the basis of control totals for the raking component of the MEPS weighting process.
+The quality of CPS data is always of particular importance to MEPS as March CPS-ASEC estimates serve as the basis of control totals for the raking component of the MEPS weighting process.
 These control totals incorporate the following demographic variables: age, sex, race/ethnicity, region, MSA status, educational attainment, and poverty status.
 The CPS estimates of educational attainment and poverty status used in the development of the FY 2021 MEPS PUFs were of particular concern.
-Evaluations of these estimates undertaken by the Census Bureau have shown that they suffered from bias due to survey nonresponse with CPS income estimates being on the high side and the estimate of those under poverty being on the low side.
+Evaluations of these estimates undertaken by the Census Bureau have shown that they suffered from bias due to survey nonresponse, with CPS income estimates being on the high side and the estimate of those under the poverty threshold being on the low side.
 The impact of these CPS estimates on the quality of MEPS estimates has been carefully considered.
-The approach used for the MEPS FY 2021 Population Characteristics PUF sample weights, where educational attainment is employed in the raking process but poverty status is not, is discussed in Section 3.5.
+The approach used for the MEPS FY 2021 Consolidated PUF sample weights is discussed in Section 3.4

-A set of references discussing the fielding of these surveys during the pandemic and since, including possible bias concerns, can be found in the References section of this document.
+References (Bramlett et al., 2021; Dahlhamer et al., 2021; Lau et al, 2021; Rothbaum & Bee, 2021, 2022; Zuvekas & Kashihara, 2021) discussing the fielding of these surveys during the pandemic and possible bias concerns, can be found in the References section of this document.